Have you found plagiarism or cheating in your assessments?

 If you suspect that a student has plagiarised or cheated in an assessment item you can obtain preliminary advice from your Chairperson or Dean, or from the Chairperson or Secretary of the Student Discipline Committee.
 (See also Part 3, Section 10 of the Student Discipline Regulations).

 If you wish to make a formal complaint of misconduct, it must be in writing, either as a hard or electronic copy.
-The documents relating to the complaint are then forwarded to the Academic Integrity Adviser.
+The documents relating to the complaint are then forwarded to the Academic Integrity Advisor.
 A copy of the complaint is given to the student.

 Complaints of cheating must detail the circumstances and be accompanied by all relevant information.
 Please have a look at the guidelines for the Complaint Process for Plagiarism and Cheating for further information.

 Please complete the online complaint form and attach the documents electronically or complete the memo template and return with the relevant documents to the Academic Integrity Adviser.
-Complaints can be processed in a more timely manner if the online form is completed or if documents are emailed to the Academic Integrity Adviser.
+Complaints can be processed in a more timely manner if the online form is completed or if documents are emailed to the Academic Integrity Advisor.

 The complaint memo includes: